adamsilver/fdpb/06-a-search-form.md

 </form>
 ```

-In this example, the search form is placed directly after the header.
-Clicking the button should show the form, and move focus to the search box, saving uses an unnecessary click.
-At the same time `aria-expanded` should be set to `true` so that the state is reflected for screen reader users.
+The search form is placed directly after the header.
+Clicking the button should show the form, and move focus to the search box, saving uses an unnecessary extra click.
+At the same time `aria-expanded` should be set to `true` so that its state is reflected to screen reader users.
+Clicking the button for a second time, will hide the form and set `aria-expanded` back to `false`.

 ![Click button -> move focus](.)

-Most users at this point will search and submit the form.
-But we can accomodate users who change their mind by letting them press <kbd>Escape</kbd>.
-In this case, the search form should be hidden again and focus returned to the button.

 ```JS
 Code here
 ```

+## Displaying Search Results

+Displaying search results is somewhat out of scope for a book about forms, but lets run through some important details quickly now:

+- **Maintain search text**.
+When the user arrives at the search page, what they typed should be persisted.
+This way users can make tweaks without having to retype the entire query.
+- **Display result count**.
+Tell users how many results have been returned so they can deduce what their next action is.
+For example, they might decide to filter the results - more on this in the next chapter.
+- **Let users sort**.
+Depending on the thing that's being searched it's often useful to let users sort by relevance, popularity, recency.
+- **Let users paginate**.
+Avoid infinite scrolling - it's an inclusive design anti-pattern with several usability issues[^].
+This leaves “Show more” or standard pagination.
+Show more is more appropriate for sites that have a lot of user-generated content where the location of the result is not important.
+Pagination is more appropriate for ecommerce sites where users are looking for a specific item - not just browsing aimlessly.

 ## Summary

-In this chapter, we combined 2 vital concepts with regards to search.
-First, we looked at how important it is to give users what they searched for, that's anything in the site, not just products.
-Second, we looked at how the page can accomodate the search form as part of the header, where it makes most sense to reside.
-By marrying these two concepts together, users should be able to find what they're looking for with minimal fuss.
+In this chapter, we started by looking at how important it is to give users what they searched for - not just products, or articles, but anything the site contains.
+We then went onto look at the interface.
+Specifically, how we can accomodate a search form as part of the header so that it's readily accessible from every page in the site.

-### Checklist

-- Search everything
-- Include a visible label and submit button
-- Don't sacrifice affordance just to fit the form inside the header
+Marrying the usability of the interface with the quality of the search engine gives users the best experience.

 ## Footnotes

 [^1]: https://medium.com/uie-brain-sparks/content-and-design-are-inseparable-work-partners-5e1450ac5bba
 [^2]: http://jamesarcher.me/hamburger-menu

-## After search perhaps

-- Maintain entered text
-- Display count
-- ‎Let them sort
-- ‎pagination not show more.
-When show more works and doesn't.
-- ‎let them filter (next chapter)

- *(Note: toggling the behaviour for small and large viewports is set out in the previous chapter, “An Inbox”, for the action menu.)*

  - https://www.gov.uk/government/organisations/hm-revenue-customs
 - https://www.harrods.com/en-gb